 Background About The GMAT

-Similar to tests such as the GRE and the LSAT, the GMAT is designed to measure your skills and understanding of data analysis, and algebra.
-The test also features questions that measure critical thinking and problem solving.
+Similar to tests such as the GRE and the LSAT, the GMAT is designed to measure your skills and understanding of data analysis, critical reasoning and algebra.
+The test also features questions that measures your ability to interpret complex data sets and make data-driven decisions.

 Breaking Down The Different GMAT Sections